-If you enjoyed this lesson please be sure to subscribe to the freejazzlessons email list.
-(Right below this article or on the top left)
+If you enjoyed this lesson, please be sure to subscribe to the freejazzlessons email list.
+(Right below this article or on the top left).
+Why?

-- You’ll receive all the latest and greatest lessons as soon as their published.
-Right in your inbox!
+- Because you’ll receive all the latest and greatest lessons as soon as their published right in your inbox!

-- You’ll be joining one of the fastest growing jazz education communities online today!
+- Additionally, you’ll be joining one of the fastest growing jazz education communities online today!